adityasoni9998/ANLP_Term_Project_NoFunEval/README.md

 | `precision` | Floating point format: Default: `fp16` |
 |  `tensor_parallel_size` | Default: `1` |
 | `swap_space` | The size (GiB) of CPU memory per GPU to use as swap space: Default: `12` |

+## Classification as Edit Evaluation

+The `src/evaluate_classification_as_edit.py` handles prediction and evaluation of our proposed approach.

 ## Qualitative Examples
 The `error_analysis` directory contains full text of the examples mentioned in Appendix A of our report.